National Consensus Statement: By, With and for People Impacted by BPD

 For references please refer to the original document which may be downloaded here

-A draft Statement was sent out for broad consultation in August 2020 and we received many constructive comments.
+In August 2020 a draft Statement was sent out for broad consultation and we received many constructive comments.
 Thanks to all who contributed.

 We now invite YOUR support to add your voice to ours as we advocate for everyone with BPD (and their support network) to access timely and equitable access to treatment and support from an appropriately skilled workforce.